 Code of Student Conduct

-Each school has developed a school-wide discipline plan consistent with policies in this handbook.
-A copy is provided to all students.
+Each school has developed a school-wide discipline plan consistent with policies.
+A copy is accessible to all students.
 Education Code 35291.5.

 California Education Code encourages schools to provide alternatives to suspension or expulsion that are age appropriate and designed to address and correct the student’s specific misbehavior (Ed.
 Code 48900 (v)) Additionally, the law requires that schools first utilize other means of correction prior to suspending a student from school, in most situations.
 (Ed.
 Code 48900.5) Depending on the offense, school administrators may offer restorative practices as a reduction to suspension, alternative to suspension, or in addition to other disciplinary actions taken.
 A restorative option allows students the chance to attempt to make right any harm they have done to the school community, as well as to take steps towards making better choices in the future.
 If a restorative option is offered, and the student does not fulfill the agreed upon activity by the specified date, the original day(s) of suspension will be restored.